pub struct TimeWith { /* private fields */ }Expand description

 pub fn subsec_nanosecond(self, subsec_nanosecond: i32) -> TimeWith

-If you want to access this value on Time
+If you want to access this value on Time, then use

 This overrides any previous subsecond nanosecond settings.